epfl-lara/leon/doc/intro.rst

 Introduction
 ============

-The Leon system is an automated system for verifying, repairing, and synthesizing Scala programs.
+The Leon system aims to help developers build verified Scala software.
+It encourages using a small set of core Scala features, but provides advanced automation functionality users do not obtain in today's compilers and development environments for programming languages.
+In particular, Leon can

+* verify statically that your program confirms to a given specification and that it cannot crash at run-time

+* repair a program for you to ensure that the above holds

+* automatically execute and synthesize working functions from partial input/output specifications and test cases.

-Leon supports programs written in :ref:`Pure Scala <purescala>`, a purely functional subset of Scala.
-The :ref:`XLang <xlang>` extension enables Leon to work on a richer subset of Scala, including imperative features.
-From the perspective of the end user, that distinction between the two sets of features should be mostly meaningless, but it can help getting an intuition when trying to prove difficult properties.
+Leon primarily supports programs written in :ref:`Pure Scala <purescala>`, a purely functional subset of Scala.
+That said, the :ref:`XLang <xlang>` extension enables Leon to work on a richer subset of Scala, including imperative features.
 The :ref:`Pure Scala <purescala>` features are at the *core* of the Leon system.
 They are considered as primitives and get a personalized treatment in the solving algorithms of Leon.
-On the other hand, any feature introduced by :ref:`XLang <xlang>` can be --- and is --- encoded into a mix of Pure Scala concepts.
-However, they are more than just syntactic sugar --- some of those features actually require significant modification of the original program.
+On the other hand, features introduced by :ref:`XLang <xlang>` are handled by translation into Pure Scala concepts.
+They are often more than just syntactic sugar, because some of them require significant modification of the original program, such as introducing additional parameters to a set of functions.

+If you would like to use Leon now, check the :ref:`Getting Started <gettingstarted>` section and try our :ref:`Tutorial <tutorial>`.
+To learn more about the functionality that Leon provides, read on below.

 Software Verification
 ---------------------